-Although it is more common in children, even adults adopt bad habits.
+Although it is more common in children, even adults adopt bad habits that effect health benefits .
 These are an attempt to alleviate the odd sense of pressure that having misaligned teeth can create.
 Chewing on pencils, thumb sucking and biting your lips are all habits that may be alleviated after you get your braces off.
 As a parent, it is also great to have an orthodontic team back you up regarding the reasons to avoid sticky, sugary treats.
 This can pay off big when it comes to helping your older child or teen learn about how nutrition affects their oral health.

 Starting orthodontic treatment today offers benefits that last a lifetime.
 While you may be focusing on the beautiful smile awaiting you after treatment, your orthodontic team knows that the rewards go far deeper than just having straight teeth.

 Not every orthodontic office has two experts to examine, treat patients and advise on health benefits but Nease and Higginbotham Orthodontics does.
 We make it convenient to drive to our facilities by having three locations in South Carolina:

 - Gaffney Orthodontics

 - Duncan Orthodontics